-Substantially all eligible employees participate in the Public Employees' Retirement System (PERS), which has been established by state statute and is administered by the New Jersey Division of Pensions and Benefits.
-The Division issues a publicly available financial report that includes the financial statements and required supplementary information for the Public Employees Retirement System.
+Substantially all eligible employees participate in the Public Employees' Retirement System (PERS), which has been established by State statute and is administered by the New Jersey Division of Pensions and Benefits (the Division).
+The plan has a Board of Trustees that is primarily responsible for its administration.
+The Division issues a publicly available financial report that includes the financial statements and required supplementary information.
 This report may be obtained by writing to the Division of Pensions and Benefits, P.O.
 Box 295, Trenton, New Jersey, 08625 or are available online at www.nj.gov/treasury/pensions/annrprts.shtml